LatticeX-Foundation/Rosetta/doc/GLOSSARY.md

 - **Trusted Execution Environment (TEE)**
 It is a secure area of a main processor.
 It guarantees code and data loaded inside to be protected with respect to confidentiality and integrity.
 - **Secret Sharing（SS）**
 A method to implement secure multi-party computation.
-The data is divided to differnt shares.
+The data is divided to different shares.
 Each participant owns one of the shares, and one the share is uniformly random and independent of the data.

 - **Pass**
-It is orininally a part of the compiler.
+It is originally a part of the compiler.
 In Rosetta it is used to replace and optimize native TensorFlow operations with the privacy operations.

 - **Static Pass**
 It is a specific Pass.
 In Rosetta, it replaces operations with privacy operations before the directed graph is executed.